AdobeDocs/platform-learn.en/help/tutorial-web-sdk/create-tag-rule.md

 1. Create additional rules with the **[!UICONTROL Update variable]** action that override our "global configuration" and contribute additional XDM fields under certain conditions (for example, adding product details on product pages).

-1. Create another rule with the **[!UICONTROL Send Event]** action which will send the complete XDM object to Adobe Experience Platform Edge Network.
+1. Create another rule with the **[!UICONTROL Send Event]** action, which will send the complete XDM object to Adobe Experience Platform Edge Network.

 All of these rules will be sequenced properly using the "[!UICONTROL order]" option.